solana-labs/solana/docs/src/operations/best-practices/general.md

 ### Building From Source

-It is a best practice to always build your Solana binaries from source.
+It is a best practice to always build your Agave binaries from source.
 If you build from source, you are certain that the code you are building has not been tampered with before the binary was created.
 You may also be able to optimize your `agave-validator` binary to your specific hardware.